 A photograph of Hon Evance Ivwurie, Delta State legislator, appeared on Facebook a couple of years ago that uncannily emitted a tangible glimmer of hope out from the groundswell of the intractable political despair that grips Nigeria.
 The photograph showed Ivwurie vigorously searching for Fulani Herdsmen menacing the area, completely unarmed in the bush of Abraka (Delta State) with the unassailable expression of much physical energy, genuine indignation, utter fearlessness and a hint of finality.
-This article not another declamation about terror of Fulani Herdsmen in Nigeria but grounds for the possibility of a necessary shift in the attitudes of elected officials towards adopting “Toe-to-Toe politics”.
+This article not another declamation about the terror of Fulani Herdsmen in Nigeria but grounds for the possibility of a necessary shift in the attitudes of elected officials towards adopting “Toe-to-Toe politics”.
 Continue reading

-In 2012 an Odua Peoples Congress (OPC) operative intimated to me very intensely that then President Olusegun Obasanjo was a traitor to the Yoruba race citing many things he did as military and civilian head of state as proof.
+In 2012 an Odua Peoples Congress (OPC) operative intimated to me very intensely that the then President Olusegun Obasanjo was a traitor to the Yoruba race citing many things he did as military and civilian head of state as proof.
 One accusation was the nationalisation of Western region-owned assets to the federal government dominated by the Hausa-Fulani.
 Another accusation was the initiation of the transfer of the Nigerian capital from Lagos in the South-west to Abuja in the North.
 There were other accusations mentioned and they were supposed to persuade me and others that Obasanjo was a thoroughgoing agent extraordinaire for Northern hegemony or imperialism.
-In the 1960s and 1970s the nationalisation of major industries was a global vogue and blaming Obasanjo as one head of state in a thoroughly global trend is harsh.
+In the 1960s and 1970s, the nationalisation of major industries was a global vogue and blaming Obasanjo as one head of state in a thoroughly global trend is harsh.
 Continue reading

 Natural Injection: O mi Yankius, which ones?
 I know say you go don dissect the open letter when Obasanjo send to President Buhari.
 What’s your opinion on the matter?